top of page

 The floor as well as the background is light wood.

-TRE® begins with six simple warm-up exercises, similar to gentle yoga stretches.
+TRE® begins with six simple warm-up exercises, similar to basic stretches.

 Close-up of two legs (up to just under the knees) standig barefeet on a yellow yoga mat on tip toes, wearing tight navy gym trousers, demonstrating TRE's warm-up exercise number two.